kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 Using Postgres is almost cheating in 2019.
 It's robust, well supported by tools (which you'll see is important in the next section), works on every major cloud provider, and stores JSON for anytime you need to prototype something like you would using a NoSQL database.
 It also has a `NOTIFY/SUBSCRIBE` feature where you can attach listeners to table changes (also important soon).

 The Firebase database is my worst decision to be honest.
 We needed something for our chat that could support all the functionality of whatsapp (especially voice messages).
 I ruled out a lot of "Chat as a Service" providers because I thought Firebase would give us the flexibility that we required.
 Unfortunately I used their latest database, Cloud Firestore (their recommendation), and it's simply too slow and too limited (e.g. querying across subcollections).
-Luckily you can attach serverless functions to Firestore RUD events so we'll use this to as a way to replicate the data into our Postgres database - eventually removing Firestore completely.
+Luckily you can attach serverless functions to Firestore CRUD events so we'll use this to as a way to replicate the data into our Postgres database - eventually removing Firestore completely.

 #### API layer